Is Ice Cream Good or Bad For Bodybuilding? (Pros & Cons)

 Homemade Ice Cream Sandwich

-To eat ice cream pre-workout and have it digested properly, we need to incorporate it in a way that maximizes the number of carbs we’re having for energy and minimizes the amount of fat to speed up digestion.
+To eat ice cream pre-workout and have it appropriately digested, you need to incorporate it in a way that maximizes the number of carbs you’re having for energy and minimizes the amount of fat to speed up digestion.

-This is why we’ve created the homemade ice cream sandwich with homemade cookies to be paired with your favorite ice cream!
+This is why I’ve created a homemade ice cream sandwich with homemade cookies to be paired with your favorite ice cream!

 Ingredients: